stackforge/cloud-pydashie/README.rst

 Installation
 ############

-**NOTE** Development/deployment has been done in a Ubuntu environment, so the following might be different for you.
+**NOTE**: Development/deployment has been done in a Ubuntu environment, so the following might be different for you.
 Also, the following is a step by step guide for installing into a clean server.

 Some of the python libraries have certain requirements, and the app itself needs a javascript service to deal with javascript files.
 As such you will need the following packages: